 Unfortunately, it is very difficult to gain traction for your videos in such a competitive landscape.

-While YouTube report that thousands of users are earning thousands per year, there are countless others making next to nothing.
+While YouTube reports that thousands of users are earning thousands per year, there are countless others making next to nothing.

 With video marketing becoming more affordable because of cheaper cameras, free uploading, and basic editing and animating software, more companies and individuals are engaging in the practice, resulting in far more quantity over quality.